 Nestled in the foothills of the Santa Lucia Mountains, San Luis Obispo is proud to be called the "Happiest City in America."
-This small town has a friendly atmosphere, 315 days of sunshine a year, a fun-loving student population, and interesting sites like Pismo Beach and Bubblegum Alley.
-Go for a stroll along the pleasant tree-lined streets, dine outdoors beside a babbling creek, or listen to crickets chirp in the evenings.
+This small town has a friendly atmosphere, 315 days of sunshine a year, a fun-loving student population, and interesting attractions like Pismo Beach and Bubblegum Alley.
+Visitors can enjoy sightseeing and delightfully relaxing activities such as strolling along the pleasant tree-lined streets, dining outdoors beside a babbling creek, or listening to crickets chirp in the evenings.

 See also: Where to Stay in San Luis Obispo

 1. Mission San Luis Obispo de Tolosa

 One of California's most beautiful missions, San Luis Obispo de Tolosa was founded by Father Junipero Serra in 1772 and dedicated to Saint Louis, the Bishop of Toulouse in France.
 Father Serra chose this idyllic site because of its mild climate, abundant fresh water, and the friendly local Chumash (Indian) tribe.